Gardens, (Green) Squares, and Parks in Paris

 Located at the foot of Sacré Coeur, Square Louise Michel extends all the way up along Montmartre hill.
 It is well known for its 222 steps that bring you to the basilica, along with gently winding slopes along the periphery for strolls.

-The garden has several water fountains and sculptures that add a rich history to the place.
-The square has changed its name several times over, from Square Saint Pierre to Square Willette to finally being called Square Louise Michel.
+The garden has several water fountains and sculptures that add to the place's rich history.
+The square has changed its name several times over, from Square Saint Pierre to Square Willette, and finally to Square Louise Michel.

 Address: Pl.
 Saint-Pierre